hmcty/dotfiles/README.md

-# Vim Configuration
+# Vim Pack
-This is a repo to store settings and plugins for my vim environment.
-Below you can find the plugin list, as well as an installation guide.
+This is a package that gives you some of the most useful vim plugins as well as additional themes.
+By following the instructions below you can avoid the hasstle of tracking down various plugins and easily setup a function vim environment.

 ## Plugin Installation
 These commands are meant for a linux distribution, make sure you run them from the home directory.